- Products & Solutions

 Injecting a blanket of clean dry air or nitrogen around the APIs a recommended practice; it also equalizes air pressure as tanks are emptied and filled.
 Blanket air and nitrogen should be filtered with a 0.2 micron filter on your nitrogen or air injection equipment to remove moisture and impurities.
 Nitrogen can’t harbor organisms, but it can transport microscopic particles picked up in your piping.

-Wherever you introduce a new substance into your process, new opportunities for contamination occur.
+Wherever you introduce a new substance into your process, new opportunities for impurities occur.
 This includes the intermediate fill area, where APIs are mixed with other ingredients such as coatings or binding agents to formulate the final product.

 Here, fine micron point-of-use filters should be placed on all lines of steam, water, or compressed air that come into contact with ingredients, or with surfaces that ingredients touch.
-For water and liquid chemical applications, filters can be 1 to 0.2 microns, while sterile air might require a filter of up to 0.03 micron.
+For water and liquid chemical applications, filters can be 1 to 0.2 microns, while high-purity air might require a filter of up to 0.03 micron.

 Mixed formulations may be stored in another set tanks just before encapsulation or bottling.
 Another set of nitrogen or CDA buffers and point-of-use filters should be used on these storage tanks.